roman-milk/roman-milk.github.io/magicians-assistant.md

+===

- ****** Magician's Assistant Ch.
-01 ****** byStoryTeller07© He looked worried so perhaps he was there for reassurance that there wouldn't be repercussions.
+He looked worried so perhaps he was there for reassurance that there wouldn't be repercussions.
 He needed to know that she was unaware of what had happened.
 In ignorance he didn't realised a man couldn't take a woman without her knowing, from the results of his passion if nothing else.
 Even if she had been ordered to forget, which he had neglected to do!

  "Your brother was here earlier but we couldn't practise tonight.
 He's probably at home now."
 She said, hoping he would just go.
 Embarrassment was one of the emotions she felt strongly.
 How would it be visiting her neighbour, seeing him there knowing what they had done together unable to acknowledge it.
 Like now it felt awkward.
 So intimate yet so distant.